-Among the innumerable positions he has held, we can name those of President of the American Heart Association; President of the World Heart Federation; member of the Medical Institute of the US National Academies; member of the Advisory Council of the American National Heart, Lung and Blood Institute; and President of the Fellowship Training Directors Programme of the American College of Cardiology.
+The innumerable positions Dr. Fuster has held include those of President of the American Heart Association, President of the World Heart Federation, member of the Institute of Medicine of the US National Academy of Sciences (where he chairs the committee for the prevention of the global epidemic in heart disease), member of the US National Heart, Lung and Blood Institute, and President of the American College of Cardiology Training Program.

-After graduating in Medicine from the University of Barcelona, Valentin Fuster, MD, PhD continued his studies in the United States.
-He has been Professor in Medicine and Cardiovascular Diseases at the Mayo Medical School in Minnesota and at the Mount Sinai School of Medicine in New York, and from 1991 to 1994 he was Professor of Medicine at Harvard Medical School in Boston.
-In 1994, he was appointed director of the Cardiovascular Institute at Mount Sinai Medical Center in New York, a position he holds today along together with that of vice president of the Mount Sinai School of Medicine
+After qualifying in medicine at the University of Barcelona, Valentín Fuster continued his studies in the USA.
+He was professor of Medicine and Cardiovascular Diseases at the Mayo Medical School, Minnesota and at the Medical School of Mount Sinai Hospital, New York, and from 1991 to 1994 was full professor of Medicine at Harvard Medical School in Boston.
+In 1994 he was named director of the Cardiovascular Institute at Mount Sinai, a post he has combined since 2012 with that of Physician-in-Chief.

-In recognition for his work, it is worth stressing that Valentin Fuster, MD, PhD is the only cardiologist to have received the highest research accolades of all four main international cardiology organisations – the American Heart Association, the American College of Cardiology, the European Society of Cardiology, and the Interamerican Society of Cardiology.
+In recognition of his work, it is worth stressing that Dr Fuster is the only cardiologist to have received the highest research accolades of all four main international cardiology organisations: the American Heart Association, the American College of Cardiology, the European Society of Cardiology, and the Interamerican Society of Cardiology.

 In 2008, Dr. Fuster received the Kurt Polzer prize from the European Academy of Sciences and Arts.
-In 2009 he received the prestigious international Arrigo Recordati prize for his contribution to advances in the area of cardiovascular imaging.
-In June 2011 he was awarded the Grand Prix Scientifique of the Institute de France, considered the most important award in cardiology, for his translational research into atherothrombotic disease.
-Other recognitions of his work include the Gold Heart Award, the Lewis A. Conner Memorial and the James B. Eric Achievement Award from the American Heart Association, the Distinguised Service Award and the Distinguished Teacher Award from the American College of Cardiology, the Gold Medals of the American and European Cardiology Socieites, and the highest award for Medicine from Erasmus University (Rotterdam).
-In 2012 Dr. Fuster was named by the American College of Cardiology as one of the Living Legends in Cardiovascular Medicine.
-Most recently, in November 2012, Dr. Fuster received the highest honor given by the American Heart Association, the 2012 Research Achievement Award.
+In 2009, he received the Distinguished Teacher Award from the American College of Cardiology and, subsequently, the prestigious international prize Arrigo Recordati for his scientific advances in the area of cardiovascular imaging.
+In June 2011, he has received the Grand Prix Scientifique of the Institute of France.
+Moreover, in recognition of his work, he has received, among others, the Gold Heart Award, the Lewis A. Conner Memorial and James B. Herrick Achievement Awards from the American Heart Association, the Distinguished Service Award of the American College of Cardiology, the Gold Medal from the American Society of Cardiology and the European Society of Cardiology, and the highest award in Medicine from the Dutch Erasmus University.